Oluwat0s1n/Gamers-Guild/README.md

 A simple desktop **Game Store** built with **Python (CustomTkinter)** and **MySQL**.
 Users can sign in, browse games, add to cart, and manage their library.
-Admins can manage inventory, orders, and users — the whole shop floor.
+Admins can manage inventory, orders, and users ,the whole shop floor.

 ---